evands/xcodeRemoteDeviceFixer/README.txt

 It depends upon SIMBL.
 Install it from http://www.culater.net/software/SIMBL/SIMBL.php

+The bundle itself, like any SIMBL bundle, installs to ~/Library/Application\ Support/SIMBL/Plugins

 JRSwizzle is used in this project.
 It's copyright (c) 2007-2011 Jonathan 'Wolf' Rentzsch: http://rentzsch.com - Some rights reserved: http://opensource.org/licenses/mit-license.php

 This small project itself is also licensed under the MIT license.
 Copyright (c) 2011 Evan Schoenberg - Some rights reserved: http://opensource.org/licenses/mit-license.php